alessandrobrioschi/alessandrobrioschi.github.io/_pages/research.md

     </em></p>
   </details>

-- **"Asymmetric shocks in pre-industrial labour markets: evidence from the 1630-1631 plague in Venice"**
+- **"Asymmetric Shocks in Preindustrial Labour Markets: Evidence from the 1630-1631 Plague in Venice"**
   <br>
   *Work in progress*
   <br>